-Whether you’re already a parent or just starting a family, many financial and insurance experts recommend that you understand the cost of having a family and how life insurance can protect your loved ones in the event that you pass unexpectedly.
-As a guideline, make sure you select a coverage amount that covers your loved ones for the number of years that you expect them to rely on your income.
+Whether you already have children or plan to in the future, financial and insurance experts recommend that you understand the cost of having a family and how life insurance can protect your loved ones if you pass away unexpectedly.

-If you're a stay-at-home parent, you should also consider taking on a life insurance policy.
-Why?
-Think of all the value you provide to your family as a stay-at-home parent.
-Replacing childcare alone would cost upwards of $16,000 per year—add on a housekeeper and it’s easy to see how a surviving parent would be left seriously struggling.
-In fact, if a stay-at-home parent made an annual salary, it would amount to about $162,000, according to Salary.com.
+Even if you're not earning a salary, you should still consider carrying life insurance.
+Consider all the value you provide to your family as a stay-at-home parent.
+More than half of all families using childcare spend over $10k per year.
+And if a stay-at-home parent made an annual salary, it would equate to around $178k, according to Salary.com.

-A beneficiary is the person, persons, or designated trust that receives your life insurance policy proceeds if you die while your policy is in force.
-As the policy owner, you designate your primary beneficiary (or beneficiaries) when you fill out your application.
+Your beneficiary is the person, persons, or designated trust that receive your life insurance policy proceeds if you die while your policy is active.
+As the policy owner, you select your primary beneficiary (or beneficiaries) when you fill out your application.

-Whole life insurance is permanent and stays in effect, as long as the premium is paid, typically for the entire life of the insured.
-Term life insurance provides life insurance coverage for a specific period of time.
-At Ethos, we offer term lengths between 10 and 30 years and coverage options from $20,000 to $1.5 million, With the term life insurance available with Ethos, you will pay a fixed premium for the duration of the policy, meaning your rate will never increase during your initial term.
+Whole life insurance is permanent and remains in effect for the insured's lifetime, as long as the premium gets paid.
+Term life insurance provides coverage for a specific period.
+Ethos offers term lengths between 10 and 30 years and coverage options from $20,000 to $2 million.
+With term life, you pay a fixed premium for the duration of the policy, so your rate never increases.

-How do you choose the best plan for your family’s needs?
-First, consider your current financial situation.
-For example, if you're a brand new parent you might want a 30-year term life policy that provides coverage until your child reaches adulthood.
-If your kids are in college, you might only need a 10-year term to cover educational expenses and any other unexpected plans in case you pass before they finish school.
+To choose the best plan for your family, consider your current financial situation.
+Suppose you're a new parent and want a 30-year term life policy that provides coverage until your child reaches adulthood.
+If your kids are in college, you might only want a 10-year term to cover educational expenses and any other unexpected situations if you pass away before they finish school.